piotrneto/catchit-and-stewit/readme.md

   - Strategic decision-making on which ingredients to prioritize
   - A variety of stew recipes to master, each with different difficulty levels
   - Time management as you balance catching and cooking
-- What sets Catch It & Stew It apart is its blend of action and cooking simulation, creating a fresh and engaging experience for players of all ages
+- What sets Catchit & Stewit apart is its blend of action and cooking simulation, creating a fresh and fun experience for players of all ages

 ## How to Run Instructions